hanhdo1211/CoordinatorLibrary/README.md

 ## License

-Coordinator is available under the MIT license.
+CoordinatorLibrary is available under the MIT license.
 See the LICENSE file for more info.
 =======
-# Coordinator
+# CoordinatorLibrary